Ultimate Providence Real Estate Investing Guide for 2026

 Economy

-Providence has a median household income of .
-The median income for all households in the entire state is , in contrast to the US level which is .
+Providence shows a median household income of .
+The state's population has a median household income of , whereas the US median is .

-This corresponds to a per capita income of in Providence, and throughout the state.
-The population of the nation in its entirety has a per person income of .
+The citizenry of Providence has a per person amount of income of , while the per capita amount of income for the state is .
+The population of the US in its entirety has a per person amount of income of .

-Currently, the average salary in Providence is , with the entire state average of , and a national average figure of .
+Currently, the average salary in Providence is , with a state average of , and the US's average rate of .

-Providence has an unemployment average of , whereas the state registers the rate of unemployment at and the nation’s rate at .
+Providence has an unemployment rate of , whereas the state shows the rate of unemployment at and the nationwide rate at .

-On the whole, the poverty rate in Providence is .
-The statewide poverty rate is , with the nationwide poverty rate at .
+The economic data from Providence demonstrates an overall poverty rate of .
+The entire state's poverty rate is , with the United States' poverty rate at .

 Economy Quick Stats